 Remember the Galaxy S20’s (review) Single Take feature?
 Well, Samsung has managed to pass it down to the Galaxy M31s as well.
 Once you hit that shutter button in Single Take mode, the phone takes multiple photos and videos in different settings and with different filters – all by itself.

-Let’s quickly jump to the Galaxy M31s performance and software segment of our hands-on review:
+Now, let’s quickly jump to the Galaxy M31s performance and software segment of this review.

 ALSO READ: ROG Phone 3 review

-Exynos 9611 SoC falls short when compared to the likes of Snapdragon 720 and Snapdragon 730G which are available in the same price bracket, and we frankly expected something different, something better on the M31s, especially since the prices have increased.
+Exynos 9611 SoC falls short in head to head comparison with likes of Snapdragon 720 and Snapdragon 730G which are available in the same price bracket, and we frankly expected something different, something better on the M31s, especially since the prices have increased.

 ALSO READ:Realme TV 43 Review